open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 - **Launchpad API** - Test control interface for managing flagd lifecycle and configuration
 - **Test Data** - Pre-configured flag definitions for various test scenarios
 - **Multi-port support**: RPC (8013), InProcess (8015), Launchpad (8080), Health (8014)
-- **Version synchronization**: Automatic testbed version detection from submodule
+- **Version synchronization**: The image tag comes from the compose file embedded in the flagd-testbed module, so assets and image are pinned by a single `go.mod` entry

 ## Provider Types and Configuration